dog1912/swanctl-to-json/README.md

-# Converts swanctl  output to json format
+# Convert swanctl output to json format

 This script outputs information from swanctl to json.
 This script can be used for monitoring in zabbix.
 This repository was created for GNU/Linux Ubuntu 20.04.4 LTS servers.